 Let’s buckle up, and enjoy a ride explaining why you should opt for the UK.

-Before all else, let’s take a look at all the benefits that are associated with forming this type of company in the United Kingdom.
+Before all else, let’s look at all the benefits associated with forming this type of company in the United Kingdom.

 Open and liberalized economy.
 The United Kingdom’s political system might puzzle you a bit.
 It is a parliamentary democracy under a constitutional monarchy.